MarkoCelovsky/Taisti-by-Apollo/README.md

 1. **Clone the Repository**: Clone the Taisti repository from GitHub to your local machine.
 2. **Install Dependencies**: Navigate to the project directory and run `npm install` to install the necessary dependencies.
-3. **Set Up Firebase**: Create a Firebase project and configure the necessary Firebase services such as Authentication and Realtime Database.
+3. **Set Up Firebase**: Create a Firebase project and configure the necessary Firebase services such as Authentication and Firestore .
 Update the Firebase configuration in the Taisti app.

 4. **Get Expo Go**: Jump in to the store on your phone and get this free awesome tool to get your app up and running in minutes.